5 Dimensions of AI Proficiency

 Step 1: Choose the proficiency level

-Pick the proficiency level the role requires: Foundational, Functional, or Advanced.
+Pick the proficiency level the role requires: Aware, Functional, or Advanced.
 Each level has its own scenarios matched to the AI competency expected, whether you're screening a new hire or benchmarking a current employee.

 Step 2: Candidates complete realistic scenarios